You are invited to attend the Fifth International Emerging Technology Symposium

 • New Efficiencies in HVAC

 • Topics raised by audience participants during the symposium

-The following are Emerging Technology Symposium Presentations to discuss emerging trends, practices and products (clicking the title will download the PowerPoint):
+The following are the 2014 International Emerging Technology Symposium Presentations to discuss emerging trends, practices and products (clicking the title will download the PowerPoint):

 Keynote Speaker | Nancy Stoner, Acting Assistant Administrator, Office of Water, U.S. Environmental Protection Agency

 Nancy Stoner leads the Agency’s work to protect the nation’s water resources.
 Under her leadership, EPA’s Office of Water is responsible for the safety of drinking water for 290 million Americans and the Agency’s work to protect the nation’s streams, rivers, lakes and coastal waters.
 Ms. Stoner also oversees WaterSense, a program that offers people a simple way to use less water with water-efficient products and homes.
 Ms. Stoner’s career in environmental policy and law began in 1987 as a trial attorney in the Environment and Natural Resources Division of the U.S. Department of Justice.
 She then served at EPA as the Director of the Office of Policy Analysis in the Office of Enforcement and Compliance Assurance and at the Natural Resources Defense Council as the Co-Director of the Water Program.
 Ms. Stoner is a 1986 graduate of Yale Law School and a 1982 graduate of the University of Virginia.

 Water and Energy Nexus Research: What Are We Waiting For? | Mary Ann Dickinson, President and CEO, Alliance for Water Efficiency